Biological Science Faculty Member

 Our work on rigor IFM revealed at least two different cross-bridge conformations within 2-headed myosin cross-bridges, one of which has a lever arm angle near 90° suggestive of a tension generating conformation.
 Our reconstructions of rigor muscle also showed a mixture of single headed and double headed cross-bridges.
 Recently, by swelling the muscle fibers in rigor, we have been able for the first time to see and determine the amount of S2 that is free of the filament backbone and that the can modulate the ability of myosin heads to search for actin.
 We also found out that the origins of rigor cross-bridges are not as predicted by current models of myosin head action which are based on X-ray crystallography.
-We have also shown using rapidly frozen rigor fibers after an applied stretch that only a small portion of the cross-bridges respond to a stretch.

 The culmination of this work is its application to time resolved studies of contracting muscle.
 This effort applies the combination of 3-D tomography, X-ray diffraction, muscle mechanics and fast freezing to trap force-bearing cross-bridges in situ.
 These experiments allow us to build atomic models of the different cross-bridge forms using the crystal structures of myosin and actin.
 Our first effort shows cross-bridges at all stages of the working stroke as well as cross-bridges in the presumably weak binding states that precede force production.
 The work suggests that the position of the myosin motor domain on actin changes during the so-called weak to strong binding transition in addition to the well-known movements of the light chain domain lever arm during the powerstroke itself.